UWO-Aero-Design/first-commit/git-intro/README.md

 ## **Windows Users**
-If you're on Windows computer, I highly recommend installing the Windows Terminal from the Microsoft Store and using powershell.
+If you're on Windows computer, I highly recommend installing the [Windows Terminal from the Microsoft Store](https://www.microsoft.com/en-ca/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) and using powershell.

 I would also recommend setting powershell to be the default terminal for VSCode (assuming you use VSCode).
 This way all terminal commands should be the same across Windows, Mac, and Linux.
+[How to change default shell in VSCode](https://www.youtube.com/watch?v=m-fXFyWYwdc)

 ## **Let's Start**